WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Workflow/Methods/saveVersion.md

 ## Description

-The `saveVersion()` method silently saves a new version of the document to the Enterprise system.
-Metadata of the document that has been changed by the calling script will not be picked up and sent to the Enterprise system, instead the existing metadata will be sent.
+The `saveVersion()` method silently saves a new version of the document to the Enterprise or Studio Server system.
+Metadata of the document that has been changed by the calling script will not be picked up and sent to the Enterprise or Studio Server system, instead the existing metadata will be sent.

 Throws an exception in case of an error.